Jeogori: History

-Previously in Korea, jeogori were worn over bottom garments.
-The earliest known depictions of the jeogori are on Goguryeo murals.
+The indigenous attire of the Korean people belongs to the Northern lineage, with a basic structure consisting of trousers(baji, 바지) and jeogori(top).
+In particular, the jeogori exhibits characteristics common to Northern-style clothing, such as a straight collar(직령) and narrow sleeves(착수).

+The Hanbok of a noblewoman from 5th-century Goguryeo murals is rooted in the attire of northern nomadic peoples, featuring a separate top(Jeogori) and bottom(Baji) with an A-line skirt.

+The actual appearance of the jeogori from ancient times can be observed in Goguryeo tomb murals dating from the 4th to 6th centuries.
+The jeogori depicted in these murals is distinctive: it is long enough to reach below the waist and is secured with a belt.
+It features borders(선) made of a contrasting fabric along the narrow sleeve cuffs, hemline, collar, and front panels(섭).

+Another notable characteristic is the lack of a strict distinction between the jeogori and the po(outer robe); simply extending the length of the jeogori would effectively transform it into a po.
+These features were common across the Three Kingdoms.

 The original silhouette for banbok jeogori shared similarities with the clothing of the ancient nomadic people of Eurasia due to the cultural exchanges that ancient Koreans had with the Scythians.
 The ancient jeogori had an open form, a collar which crossed to the left, narrow sleeves, and was hip-length which were similar features found in the Scythian clothing-style.
 Some ancient jeogori also had a front central closure similar to a kaftan; this form of jeogori with a central closure is mostly found during the Goguryeo period and was worn by people of lower status.

+After a period in which both left-side and right-side closures were used interchangeably, the treatment of the front overlapping panel(seop, 섭) was standardized to the right-side closure(우임) during the Joseon Dynasty.

-The jeogori initially closed with the front, central closure; it then changed to left closure before changing again to right closure.
-The change in collars direction from right-to-left (i.e. left closure) to left-over-right (i.e. right closure), along with the use of wide sleeves, which are found in many jackets and coats were due ancient Chinese influences; these Chinese influences on the jeogori are reflected and depicted in Goguryeo paintings.
-The closure of the jeogori on the right side is an imitation of the Chinese jackets.
-The closure to the right became an accepted standard since the sixth century AD.
+The change in collars direction from right-to-left (i.e. left closure) to left-over-right (i.e. right closure), along with the use of wide sleeves, which are found in some jackets and coats were due ancient Chinese influences; these Chinese influences on the top are reflected and depicted in Goguryeo paintings.

-The jeogori of the Ruling class of Silla was influenced from Chinese fashions of Tang influence in the Silla Dynasty by Kim Chun-Chu (648CE).
+The Top of the Ruling class of Silla was influenced from Chinese fashions of Tang influence in the Silla Dynasty by Kim Chun-Chu (648CE).
 But the most commoners wore only a style of indigenous jeogori distinct from that of the Ruling class of Silla.

-During the Goryeo Period (918–1392), jeogori became shorter, with slimmer sleeves.
+During the Goryeo period, the Tang-influenced style of wearing the skirt over the top started to fade, leading to the revival of the native Goguryeo style(wearing the Jeogori over the skirt) within the aristocrat class.
+And jeogori became shorter, with slimmer sleeves.